0x787af25e/ctf_writeups/ctf_at_ucf/logmein.md

 ### The exploit
 A good explanation of the string formatting vulnerability can be found [here](https://www.youtube.com/watch?v=2HxyGWD1htg).
 Simply put, format specifiers in ```printf()``` can be used to read values on the stack, and write to values elsewhere.

-I played around with the ```%x``` format specifier, which prints out the values on the stacks, to get things started with.
+I played around with the ```%x``` format specifier, which prints out the values on the stack, to get things started with.
 After some experimentation, a few values on the stack were printed out.

 ```
 $ python2 -c 'print "%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x-%x"' | ./logmein